FabriDeCastelli/dark-experience-replay/README.md

 In order, the relevant contents are:
 - `src/`
     - `datasets/**.py`: contains the used benchmarks
-    - `augmentations.py`: contains the augmentations used for some datasets
     - `metric.py`: contains the metric used for the experiments
     - `model_selection.py`: implementation of the continual hyperparameter selection framework
     - `models.py`: contains the models used for the experiments (MLP and ResNet18)